JnrPeter/Breast-Cancer-Data-Exploration-in-SQL/README.md

 ## Description of Project Files

-- Breast_Cancer_Project.sql : An SQL file containing all the SQL queries for the Project
+- Breast_Cancer_Project.sql : A SQL file containing all the SQL queries for the Project
 - README.md : A file containing an overview, summary and description of the entire Project.
 - breast_cancer.csv : The dataset used for the project